sst/guide/_chapters/add-a-delete-note-api.md

 }
 ```

-Now that our APIs are complete; we'll deploy them next.
+Now that our APIs are complete; we are almost ready to deploy them.